The flat-field reference files currently in use by the ACS calibration pipeline were

 .
 For a discussion of the mathematical algorithm used to derive the L-flats, refer to ACS ISR 2003-10

 To verify the interpolated L-flat corrections, additional observations of the same

 stellar field were acquired.
-The L-flat calibration program revisits the same target several times per year; therefore, observations are obtained for a range of orientations due to the roll of the telescope.
-Differential photometry of stars falling on different portions of the detector as the telescope rolls will provide a verification of the L-flats for the interpolated filters and will also provide an independent test of the absolute sensitivity dependence with time for the full suite of ACS WFC wide-band filters.
+The L-flat calibration program revisited the same target several times per year; therefore, observations were obtained for a range of orientations due to the roll of the telescope.
+Differential photometry of stars falling on different portions of the detector as the telescope rolled provided a verification of the L-flats for the interpolated filters and also provided an independent test of the absolute sensitivity dependence with time since SM4 for the full suite of ACS WFC wide-band filters.
 New ACS WFC wide-band flat fields have been generated and initial analysis indicates that the errors are ~1% or less.
 The files are undergoing further analysis and if all goes well, the new flats will be delivered to the pipeline and Archive during the summer of 2013.
 The data for the medium- and narrow-band ACS WFC filters is in hand, and analysis will begin in late summer or early fall, 2013.
 The data for the HRC is also available, and analysis will commence as soon as the resources are available.

 Following the recovery of ACS with Side 2 electronics in July 2006, the

 temperature set-point was lowered from a nominal value of -77°